July 18, 2023

 All contributions for a IRA are based on the total recognized accounts.
 You can have multiple accounts i.e. one Roth IRA, one Traditional IRA, one Self-Directed IRA or even multiples of each.
 There is no limit on the number of accounts.
 However, the yearly contribution limits are across all retirement accounts.
 Therefore you cannot exceed the limits for IRAs.

-• HSA Contribution Limits - High Deductible Health Plan Coverage is $7,750 standard limit and $8,750 for catch-up age 55+ (this is for a family plan)
+• HSA Contribution Limits - High Deductible Health Plan Coverage for Family Coverage is $8,300 and $4,150 for individual plans.
+The provision for catch-up is for those who are 55 or older.
+The Catch-up contribution is $1,000

-Individuals contributing to employer sponsored retirement accounts can also contribute to a Self-Directed IRA, Traditional IRA, or Roth IRA.
+Individuals contributing to employer sponsored retirement accounts may also contribute to a Self-Directed IRA, Traditional IRA, or Roth IRA.
+Please check with your CPA and Financial Advisor for further details.

 Who Can Contribute to an IRA Account?

-There are specific rules for contributing to an IRA.
-IRS sets the rules and the contributions are based on the earned income of the account holder.
+There are specific rules for contributing to an IRA's.
+The Internal Revenue Service (IRS) sets the rules and the contributions are based on the earned income of the account holder.
 Self-directed IRA are also mandated by the IRS to have contributions from earned income.

 2023 Contribution Requirements: